POSITION ANNOUNCEMENT: UNISERV DIRECTOR

 The IEA Western Region Organizing Center offices are located in the IEA headquarters in downtown Boise, less than a block from the State Capitol and the State Department of Education.
-The UniServ Director, in partnership with other UniServ Directors and an Associate Staff, will be working with four regions comprised of: 1 very large local Association (1700 members) 1 large local Association (700 members) five medium-sized local Associations (memberships between150-500) four smaller-sized local Associations (memberships between 50 and 100) and 18 small local associations (memberships less than 50).
+The UniServ Director, in partnership with the other two (2) UniServ Directors and an Associate Staff, will be working with four regions comprised of: 1 large local Association (1700 members) six (6) medium-sized local Associations (memberships between150-500) four smaller-sized local Associations (memberships between 50 and 100) and 18 small local associations (memberships less than 50).

 The successful candidate should have a background in organizing work and a passion for public education and the work of the Association.
 The candidate should have experience in advocacy, building local infrastructure and capacity, organizing members for action, membership recruitment and retention, political action, and facilitating and demonstrating collaborative approaches to problem-solving.
 The candidate should have knowledge and experience in both traditional and collaborative bargaining and be able to work closely with their colleagues and the leadership and bargaining teams from each of these local associations.